qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Vertex tool
 -----------

-For any editable vector layer, the
+QGIS provides two tools to interact with vector features vertices:

-|vertexToolActiveLayer| :sup:`Vertex tool (Current Layer)` provides manipulation
+* |vertexToolActiveLayer| :sup:`Vertex Tool (Current Layer)`: only overlaid features in the active layer (in the :guilabel:`Layers` panel) are affected
-capabilities of
+* |vertexTool| :sup:`Vertex Tool (All Layers)`: any overlaid features in all editable layers are affected.
+This allows you to edit features without switching the active layer or edit multiple layers at once (e.g., country and their regions boundaries)

-feature vertices similar to CAD programs.
-It is possible to simply select multiple vertices at once and to move, add or delete them altogether.
+For any editable vector layer, the vertex tools provide manipulation capabilities of feature vertices similar to CAD programs.
+It is possible to select multiple vertices at once and to move, add or delete them altogether.
-The vertex tool also supports
+The vertex tools also support the topological editing feature.
-the topological editing feature.
-This tool is selection persistent, so when some operation is done, selection stays active for this feature and tool.
+They are selection persistent, so when some operation is done, selection stays active for this feature and tool.

 It is important to set the property :menuselection:`Settings -->` |options|